Oceania

 Website

-The Pacific Seabird Group (PSG) is a society of professional seabird researchers and managers dedicated to the study and conservation of seabirds.
-PSG was formed in 1972 out of a need for increased communication among academic and government seabird researchers.
+The Pacific Seabird Group (PSG) is a society of professional seabird researchers and managers dedicated to the study and conservation of seabirds and their environment.

 • Southern Oceans Seabird Study Association